PDG-2023/Project/docs/dev-flow.md

 ### Approval and merging

-To merge a PR, all conservations must be resolved and approved by at least one other person.
+To merge a PR, all conversations must be resolved and approved by at least one other person.

 > A PR can be verbally approved (live review), so a PR can be auto-approved with the given message `approved verbaly by <user.name>`